dpengineering/softdev-training/Exercises/LinuxCommandLine.md

 ## The History of Linux
 As you might know, Linux is an operating system, or the glue behind all of the chips and circuitry inside of your computer.
 Currently, the DPEA workstations (what you're likely reading this on) are running off of Ubuntu, which is a user friendly flavor of Linux.
 There are many different types of Linux flavors, from Kali Linux to Debian to Fedora, all of which are unified under the fundamental Linux kernel.
-It was rooted in the UNIX operating system, developed by Ken THompson and Dennis Ritchie of Bell Laboratories in 1969, and continued by Linus Torwald in the modern era.
+It was rooted in the UNIX operating system, developed by Ken Thompson and Dennis Ritchie of Bell Laboratories in 1969, and continued by Linus Torwald in the modern era.

 ## What does Linux do?
 The beauty of the Linux terminal is that it connects underlying hardware with software, running your device, peripherals, and more.
 It's reliant on _abstraction_: it clumps things up into fundamental building blocks -- command line utilities -- and builds upon those command line utilities to run code and manage resources.
 By directly accessing these command line utilities, we can do some really powerful stuff with the amount of control we have over the system.
-To do so, we need to explore the command line.
+To do so, we need to explore the **command line**.

 # The command line